Mortgage protection insurance: What it is and when you might need it

 Mortgage protection insurance is an insurance policy that pays off the remainder of your mortgage if you pass away or if you become disabled and can’t work.
 In that way, it functions similarly to life insurance and disability insurance.
 Unlike those types of insurance, however, the payment does not go to you or your heirs but goes directly to your mortgage lender to pay off the loan.

-MPI policies, which can often be purchased from banks and lenders, in general only cover the principal and interest portion of a mortgage payment.
+Generally, MPI policies — which can often be purchased from banks and mortgage lenders — only cover the principal and interest portion of a mortgage payment.
 That means other fees like HOA dues, property taxes and homeowners insurance would still be your responsibility.
 You might be able to add a policy rider, however, to cover these expenses.

 As you pay off your mortgage, the insurance payout decreases, but your premiums stay the same.
 For many, this is a major drawback of MPI.
-But these types of policies can be easier to get than life insurance because no medical evaluation is involved.
+Still, these types of policies can be easier to get than life insurance because there’s no requirement for a medical evaluation.

 Mortgage protection insurance vs. life insurance